-You initialize the logging subsystem by passing the DB\INIT\LOG flag to the DbEnv::open() method.
+You initialize the logging subsystem by passing the DB_INIT_LOG flag to the DB_ENV->open() method.

 • Transaction-enable your containers.
-You do this by passing the DBXML\TRANSACTIONAL flag when you open or create the container.
+If you are using the base API, transaction-enable your containers.
+You do this by using the XmlContainerConfig::setTransactional() method and then pass that object when you open or create the container.